-It used as a catalyst and raw material in chemical manufacture and common use to etch glass and silicon wafers.
+It is used as a catalyst and raw material in chemical manufacture and is commonly use to etch glass and silicon wafers.
 When hydrofluoric acid comes into contact with human skin it causes deep burns.
 It is an industrial raw material used in the manufacture of products including refrigerants, gasoline, and aluminum.
 Anhydrous hydrogen fluoride (anhydrous means a chemical that contains no water) is the building-block material for the production of fluorine and fluorine-containing products such as fluorochemicals, fluoropolymers, and surfactants.
 Shanghai Chemex is one of the most reputable manufacturers of this chemical in the world.

 Physical and Chemical properties of HF

 It is used to make refrigerants, herbicides, pharmaceuticals, gasoline, stainless steel kitchen products, aluminum, plastics, electrical components, and incandescent light bulbs (electric light with a wire filament, used in appliances, incubators, portable lighting).

 Sixty percent of this substance used in manufacturing is for processes to make refrigerants used in refrigeration, freezer, and air conditioning systems.
 In laboratories and industrial settings, hydrofluoric acid can be used for etching glass and enamel, removing rust, and cleaning brass and crystal.